Last updated on 16th November 2023

 Splitshire is primarily a stock photo site, but they do have a small collection of videos that are free for commercial and personal use.

 The interface isn’t the most user-friendly and the search function doesn’t allow you to select between videos and photos.
-As the site is primarily for images, it is likely that most of the results from a keyword search are going to be images, so this can make it difficult if you’re looking for a video for a specific purpose.
+As the site is primarily for royalty free images, it is likely that most of the results from a keyword search are going to be images, so this can make it difficult if you’re looking for a video for a specific purpose.

 If you’re just looking for some cool stock footage then Splitshire may be for you.
 They have a lot of aerial/drone footage and their videos are hosted on YouTube, making it easy to use them in your own content: